-In Georgia, all drivers must carry a minimum amount of insurance coverage.
-But there are many people on the road without insurance.
-Many more have only the minimum coverage, which may not be enough to pay for the damage in a major accident.
+In Georgia, all drivers must carry a minimum amount of insurance coverage of $25,000.
+Despite this, many drivers do not have insurance, and many more have only the minimum coverage, which may not be enough to pay for the damage in a major accident.
 If you are in an accident without insurance—or without enough insurance—it is important to get advice from a lawyer.

 Failing to have insurance is a misdemeanor crime in Georgia.
-Your license and registration can be suspended.
-In some cases, you may pay a stiff fine or be sent to jail.
+Your license and registration can be suspended for a time period of up to 90 days.
+In some cases, depending on the severity of the accident, you may pay a stiff fine or be sent to jail.

 If you don’t have insurance and you are involved in an accident, it’s important to talk to a lawyer.
-A lawyer can help you with traffic charges and explain your options.
+A lawyer can help you with traffic charges, explain your options, and help you decide what works best for your situation.
 If you are not at fault, you may be able to make a claim against another driver’s insurance and get money to pay for your injuries and vehicle damage.